solliancenet/microsoft-postgres-docs-project/labs/03_crsw.md

 ## Review primary settings

 Before adding a replica for failover purposes, review the target Azure Database for PostgreSQL Flexible Server configuration.
 It is a best practice to ensure that your replica configuration values match or exceed your primary configuration.
-In some, but not all cases, Azure will attempt to notify you or automaticallu set the necessary values to support promote activites.
+In some, but not all cases, Azure will attempt to notify you or automatically set the necessary values to support promote activities.

 ### Server configuration